 Additionally, every Sunday evening, Kevin spends a few hours to plan out the week and prioritize.

-While Jay usually types at 75 words per minute, he feels that on paper is slow and painful (literally).
-That means any goals or to-do’s he’s out are sure to be much more intentional, impactful, and deliberate.
+While Jay usually types at 75 words per minute, he feels that it's slow and painful (literally).
+That means he's writing out any goals or to-do’s to ensure they're much more intentional, impactful, and deliberate.

 For Vinay, the problem with digital notes is that they compete with many other digital calls to action: browser tabs, emails, chats, etc.